Do you like infographics? Your answer doesn’t tell much because we’ve been using that word for very different things.

 The word “infographics” started its life in the 1960s as a portmanteau for “information graphics”, denoting visualizations of data or information: statistical charts, scientific illustrations, diagrams, etc. According to Google Books Ngram Viewer, “data visualization” and “information visualization” were also terms grouping these products, emerged in those years and being used more frequently (at least in books).

 After 2008 (which is the latest date allowed in this Google Books Ngram Viewer interface), something happened.
-My memory was also telling me that that something happened in those years, but the objective reference I needed for this article was again provided to me by Google: my Google Trends search revealed that just about 2008, a new type of visual product has hijacked the word “infographics” as its name within popular culture.
+My memory was also telling me that that something happened in those years, but the objective reference I needed for this article was again provided to me by Google: my Google Trends search revealed that just about 2008, a new type of visual product hijacked the word “infographics” as its name within popular culture.
 I’m talking about the “let’s make people read these sentences by putting cute illustrations, pie charts and huge numbers around” type.
 Maybe because the word “infographics” is cute and practical enough to resonate with those cute and practical visuals in our minds, the hijacking was so successful that I’ll call this new type, well, “infographics”.
 (And I won’t use this word for data/information visualization.)

 The rise of the infographics and their claim for their name followed a slow and steady trend, as the graphic shows.
 Some people tried to intervene and proposed new words such as “infoposter” (2011) or “digital poster” (2013) to preserve the original meaning of “infographics”, but to no avail.
 The problem now is that, even though the word “infographics” is by and large used for those other new things, it still is being used by many for data/information visualization as well, and the chaos prevails.
 I think it is time we leave that word alone and end the confusion with another method.

 Infographics are very different from data/information visualization¹ (dataviz/infoviz) products.
-They do not engage with rich amounts of data or semantic information using appropriate statistical visualization methods or custom information architectures.
-Instead of studying a very specific problem/question in detail, they tend to scatter bits of found information from a wider subject area.
+They do not engage with rich amounts of data or information using appropriate statistical visualization methods or custom information architectures.
+Instead of studying a specific problem/question in detail, they tend to scatter bits of found information from a wider subject area.
 They use color and illustration mostly for decoration instead of function.
 (Contrast with an anatomy textbook, a case of information visualization, where illustration and colors are not there to support the communication – they are the communication.)
-Their favorite method of engaging with numbers is to display them in huge point sizes to catch the readers’ eye/interest.
+Their favorite method of engaging with numbers is to display them in huge point sizes to catch the readers’ interest.
 They love pie charts – an inefficient way to show data but it adds a technical-yet-cool feeling.
 (See a parody by Phil Gyford.)

 Data/information visualizations, on the other hand, are tools to explore data or learn complex information directly through custom visual elements.
 You lose all of the information – or a big chunk of it if there is some explanatory text around – if you remove the visual elements.
 (Think of the anatomy textbook.)
 Information visualizations depict complex entities/ideas/processes with visual structures, directly (figuratively) or indirectly (diagrams, etc.).
-Data visualizations use properties (size, position, etc.) of abstract visual elements to represent data sets; this way, they allow us to intuitively understand data tables with hundreds of rows,² spot interesting patterns, and generate new knowledge.
+Data visualizations use properties (size, position, etc.) of abstract visual elements to represent data sets; this way, they allow us to intuitively understand data sheets with hundreds of rows,² spot interesting patterns, and generate new knowledge.
 Color is frequently used for information communication functions such as color-coding for a categorization.

 Looking at a data/information visualization is an active process that takes time, where the viewer freely navigates within a visual system and uses the visual tools to extract/construct information.
 Different viewers can focus on different things and extract different bits of information; the viewers can even draw conclusions that the makers of the visualizations aren’t aware of.
 Infographics, on the other hand, are like television in this regard; they spell out the chosen messages one by one to a passive viewer, in a linear fashion – that’s why the tall (vertical) image scrolled down in a blog column is the perfect format for them.
-You can spend a long time, maybe hours, examining a good dataviz/infoviz, whereas infographics are usually consumed in seconds.
+You can spend a long time, maybe hours, examining a good dataviz/infoviz, whereas infographics usually are consumed in seconds.
 For these reasons, data/information visualizations offer a more impartial and cool-headed picture compared to infographics.

 Another important difference between infographics and data/information visualizations is that the latter can and often does function as a private thinking tool to analyze and understand one’s own research or data.
 Infographics has to define itself as a communication tool designed for an audience.
 Dataviz/infoviz doesn’t need an audience to justify its existence.